Second Session, 43rd Parliament

 This treaty just swaps one form of government-controlled housing with another form of government-controlled housing.
 What it does is give more rights to the K’ómoks band government, not its members.

 Why do treaties give rights to band elites and not band members?
-Because our governments and our courts have been captured by anti-Western, UNDRIP-inspired theories of inherent collective rights, including laws, law-making authority and legal systems.
+It’s because our governments and our courts have been captured by anti-Western, UNDRIP-inspired theories of inherent collective rights, including laws, law-making authority and legal systems.

 There were, of course, no written laws when Europeans first arrived along the west coast of B.C.
 There was no writing at all, in fact.
 No recorded history.
 No way to verify which tribe had conquered another for the time when prior inhabitants struggled for control over these lands after having arrived from the Bering land bridge 10,000 to 15,000 years prior.